-Students seeking approval to substitute one subject for another, add one or more subjects to their programme or discontinue part or all of their programme must make application to the Registrar through the Head of the School responsible for the course on forms available from School offices.
+Students seeking approval to substitute one subject for another (including change of session), add one or more subjects to their programme or discontinue part or all of their programme must make application to the Registrar through the Head of the School responsible for the course on forms available from School offices.
 The Registrar will inform students of the decision.
 Application to enrol in additional subjects must be submitted by 31st March.